 One of the top things to do in Laos (in our opinion anyway) is to visit Luang Prabang.
 Situated on the peninsula formed by the Mekong and the Nam Khan River, this French-influenced town is one of a kind.

 We took the 2 day Mekong River cruise to travel to Luang Prabang from Huay Xai border town.
-When we finally arrived to this UNESCO World Heritage Site, our list of top places to visit and fun things to do in Luang Prabang has grown into a one week itinerary.
+When we finally arrived at this UNESCO World Heritage Site, our list of top places to visit and fun things to do in Luang Prabang has grown into a one-week itinerary.

 If not for the high cost of living in this luxurious town, we would have surely stayed here even longer.
 As a safe westernised place, Luang Prabang is packed with package holidaymakers which, no doubt, pushes the prices up around town.

 But this should not put you off from enjoying your time in Luang Prabang.
 Start your visit by absorbing the beauty of the peninsula first.
 Take a stroll, admire the palm tree-fringed banks of both rivers, relax and stop rushing.

 We thought you might need some help to compile your checklist, so in no particular order, here’s our top 10 recommendation for Luang Prabang…

 1. Explore the streets and passageways

 If you have been travelling around Southeast Asia for a while, the first thing you’ll notice is how beautiful and clean the streets (with pavements!) are.
 Walking up and down the narrow passageways was one of my favourite things to do in Luang Prabang.

 The narrow red-brick streets leading to the main high street will make you forget you are in Laos, it feels very Mediterranean.
 The picturesque streets of Luang Prabang, not to mention the beautiful colonial architecture, really deserves the UNESCO accolade.